 The big five website mistakes

 2. Lowest common denominator.
 Your website focuses on avoiding mistakes and keeping everyone in the partnership happy.
-The result is bland and does little to differentiate you from other law firms.
+Or, worse still, it was designed by committee.
+The result is a dull website that does nothing to set you apart from other law firms.

 3. Confusion.
 There's a lot to say about your firm, but squeezing together too many different messages dilutes their impact and leaves potential clients confused about who you really are.